To ensure that information security is designed and implemented within the development lifecycle for applications and information systems.

 This policy describes the rules for the acquisition and development of software and systems that shall be applied to developments within the Sourcegraph organization.

-Significant code changes must be reviewed and approved by at least one other Sourcegraph employee before being merged into any production branch in accordance with Sourcegraph SDLC policy.
+Significant code changes must be reviewed and approved by at least one other Sourcegraph employee before being merged into any production branch.

 All Sourcegraph software is version controlled and synced between contributors (developers).
 All code is written, tested, and saved in a temporary git branch before being synced to the main branch.